Courses to enjoy the unique cuisine, beautiful scenery and culture of the area

 Throughout these long and trying winters, our forefathers created a unique culture and cuisine in this pure white world.

 Today only 70 minutes away from Tokyo, but a completely different world.
-The journey by cycle takes visitors into a wholly new experience for all
+The journey by cycle takes visitors into a wholly new experience for all the senses.

 The wisdom gained from a life where half the year is covered in snow is very much alive today.